 Blue Peter Book Awards archive

-The enormously popular and influential Blue Peter Book Awards have been recognising and celebrating the best authors, the most creative illustrators and the greatest reads for children since 2000.
+For 22 years, the enormously popular and influential Blue Peter Book Awards have been recognised and celebrated the best authors, the most creative illustrators and the greatest reads for children until its closure in 2022.

 In this section, you can take a trip back in time to find out all about previous winners of the Blue Peter Book Awards, including Michael Morpurgo, Katherine Rundell, Oliver Jeffers and Liz Pichon.